medialab/xan/docs/cmd/plot.md

                                format x axis ticks.
 Is only relevant when given values have timezone information.
 Defaults to system's timezone.
     --hide-legend              Hide legend when plotting multiple series.
+    -Q, --square               Attempt to make the plot region as square as possible to avoid distortion.
+    --hide-x-axis              Completely hide x-axis and ticks.
+    --hide-y-axis              Completely hide y-axis and ticks.

 Common options:
     -h, --help             Display this message